BobG1983/rantz_spatial2d/README.md

 In addition to the above, and not included in the SpatialBundle2D are `Compass`, `CompassRose`, and `CompassHalfwinds`.
 It is very common in 2D games to need to know the compass direction a given entity is facing in order to choose which sprite to draw.
 These enums can be included as a component on anything with a Rotation2D, and as part of transform propogation, there values will be updated to match the objects rotation.

+## Feature Flags

+* `bevy` - Adds systems to update Bevys internal transform based on the contents of `SpatialBundle2D`, and a plugin to manage said systems, register types, etc.
+* `serde` - Adds impls for serde:Serialize and serde:Deserialize

+**Default:** `bevy`

 ## Usage

-Add the crate to your `Cargo.toml` and `SpatialPlugin2D` to your app.
+Add the crate to your `Cargo.toml`

+If using bevy, add `SpatialPlugin2D` to your app.